Linearization of the box-ball system with box capacity L: BBS with Box Capacity for a Sequence of Integer Values

 We set variables $\tilde{\eta}_j^t=\eta_j^t+M, \tilde{u}_j^t=u_j^t+M, \tilde{L}=L+2M$\cite{GNN2}.
 Then, the time evolution Eqs. (\ref{eq2.2}), (\ref{eq2.3}) and (\ref{eq2.4}) become

 Since Eqs. (\ref{eq2.10}) and (\ref{eq2.11}) are equivalent to Eqs. (\ref{eq2.3}) and (\ref{eq2.4}) respectively, we can regard this system as a BBS($\tilde{L}$).
 Note that the carrier starts with $M$ balls and stops when the carrier and every box to the right of the carrier have $M$ balls.
-Let $T_L^M$ denote a time evolution of uKdV Eqs. (\ref{eq2.7}) and (\ref{eq2.8}) with the initial value $\tilde{u}_0^t=M$.
+Let $T_L^M$ denote the time evolution defined by Eqs. (\ref{eq2.3}), (\ref{eq2.4}) with the initial value of the carrier $u_0=M$.